About the museum

 With the restoration of Lithuania’s independence, museum director Birutė Kulnytė reorganized the collections to adequately reflect and represent the history of the Lithuanian nation and state.
 In 1992 the museum was renamed the National Museum of Lithuania.
 During the last decades of independence the museum has purposefully worked to establish itself in the Vilnius Castle and Former Military Fortress buildings, which now house the main exhibitions and vaults of Lithuanian archaeology, history, and ethnocultural heritage.

-Under the direction of Rūta Kačkutė, the National Museum of Lithuania opened two more exhibition spaces: the 19th century Former Detention House in 2019, and, in 2021, the House of Histories, which will include contemporary vaults and exhibition spaces, and will invite visitors to explore changing exhibitions dedicated to bringing Lithuanian and world history to life.
+Under the direction of Rūta Kačkutė, the National Museum of Lithuania opened three more exhibition spaces: the 19th century Former Detention House in 2019, in 2021, the House of Histories, which includes contemporary vaults and exhibition spaces, and invites visitors to explore changing exhibitions dedicated to bringing Lithuanian and world history to life, and, in 2024, the Castellan’s House, which was originally built in the 15th and early 16th centuries within the territory of the Lower Castle.
+This new branch has a permanent exhibition, introducing the most important phenomena and events in the history of Lithuania.